 Aside from this breakfast, all other food ordered at the hotel would be billed to your account.

 A continental breakfast normally consists of coffee or tea, fruit, fruit juice, and some kind of bread.
 (Morning carbo-loading may be just the thing to see you through a day of exploring and touring.)

 The bread served by your hotel may be as simple as a loaf where you carve off a slice by yourself or as appealing as a basket of freshly baked croissants, scones, and a variety of muffins with butter and homemade or bottled jams and jellies.
 At some facilities, yogurt and fresh fruit also may be available.
 The Continental Plan does not include cooked breakfast foods such as eggs, bacon, French toast or pancakes.

-Since hotels and resorts on the Continental Plan don't charge for breakfast, the meal may be skimpy or not of the highest quality.
-We'll never forget the inn, whose name shall go unmentioned, that offered a sliced loaf of white bread, a tub of margarine, and a jar of Tang to welcome the sleepy to a new day.
+Since hotels and resorts on the Continental Plan don't charge for breakfast, the meal may be skimpy or not of the highest quality, though some hotels do go above and beyond to provide a delicious continental breakfast.

 Unless you're on a tight budget or know that something special is unlikely to be waiting, don't feel obligated to get dressed, find the breakfast room, and feed yourselves on site.
 Sleep in and later treat yourselves to a great breakfast at a local café on your schedule.
 Or pick up hot, melt-in-your-mouth croissants from a Paris bakery to eat in the park, buy simits from an Istanbul street vendor, or grab a cappuccino at a coffee bar in Rome or Florence and drink it standing up, just like the locals do.